Towards Large-Scale Small Object Detection: Survey and Benchmarks: Benchmarks

 \section{Benchmarks}

-In this section, we elucidate the data acquisition and annotation process for building SODA-D and SODA-A. Moreover, we shed light on the characteristics of our benchmarks and the main differences among our datasets and related existing ones.
+In this section, we briefly introduce the data acquisition and annotation process for building SODA-D and SODA-A. Then, we shed light on the characteristics of our benchmarks and the main differences between our datasets and related existing ones.
+Moreover, other details such as scene selection, data cleaning and annotation principles will be discussed in the Sec. \ref{app:bench} of Appendix.